In this KB

 Step 1: Go to Application Management

-Tap on “Applications” on the top menu bar and select your target application from the list.
+Log into the Cloudways Platform with your credentials.
+Click on Applications in the top menu bar and select your target application from the list.

 Clicking the Reset button will:

 - Make sure that permissions are properly set to 775 (folders) and 664 (files) for all folders and files of the application.

 - Change the ownership of all the files and folders of the application to the Master user.

 This will ensure that the account owner (via Master credentials) and all the team members (via Application credentials) have proper access to all application files and folders.